 When attempting to engage the stakeholder team, don’t be alarmed if the response to your questions is lukewarm.
 Here are some tactics to help generate engagement in tricky situations:

-- Help build rapport and engagement by starting with the least sensitive questions.
-Read the room before slowly escalating to more difficult questions.
+- Build rapport and participant engagement by starting with the least sensitive questions.
+Read the emotions and personalities in the room before slowly escalating to more difficult questions.

 - Focus on asking follow-up questions.
 Follow-up questions are special – they signal you are listening to the speaker and are curious to learn more.